After solid rebound, what's next for small-cap REITs?

 Q: What’s the advantage of a fund that focuses on small-cap real estate companies?

-A: Small-cap REITs ETFs have actually outperformed large-caps both in the immediate past and also a longer time period as well.
-Typically, you're taking on more volatility in small caps than you are in large caps, and you hope to get compensated with a return for that extra risk.
-In this case, it's actually the best of both worlds, in the sense that (the fund) has gotten better returns at about the same level of risk.
+A: Small-cap REITs ETFs have outperformed large-caps both in the immediate past and also a longer time period as well.
+Typically, you are taking on more volatility in small caps than you are in large caps, and you hope to get compensated with a return for that extra risk.
+In this case, it’s the best of both worlds, in the sense that (the fund) has gotten better returns at about the same level of risk.

 Q: Real estate stocks are generally not having a good year.
-Interest rates have been rising, which can make REITs less attractive to dividend investors.
 Is this a good time to invest in real estate stocks?

-A: Clearly the Fed is on a path to raise rates on the short end and has been doing so since the end of 2015, but if you look at how REITs have performed since (short-term rates) started moving up basically from zero up to about 2 percent where they're at now, REITs have actually been up about 25 percent cumulatively over that time period, so they've demonstrated that they can actually weather the short-term interest rate climb.

-We're still constructive on REITs over the second half of the year.
-If you look at where they're yielding right now they're still at about 5.5 percent on the small caps, which is a fairly attractive yield relative to what you're getting elsewhere.
-We think there's still more room to grow, but investors should be cautious and look at the risk involved.
+A: We’re still constructive on REITs over the second half of the year.
+If you look at where they are yielding right now they are still at about 5.5 percent on the small caps, which is a fairly attractive yield.
+We think there’s still more room to grow, but investors should be cautious and look at the risk involved.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.